- Business owners who show their content on multiple channels and companies that need a unique design - use Headless CMS.

 On all the websites that use a traditional CMS, content, frontend, CSS and plugins are all stored and managed in the same place.
 It’s a huge and restricting infrastructure.
 So, it’s a pain in the ass whenever a developer has to make some changes.
 Headless CMSes, aka decoupled CMSes, separate frontend from backend and use RESTful API (JSON, XML) to deliver the content.
 Technical people use that API and display headless content on a website, in mobile apps, or any other channel, wherever is needed.
 The advantage here is: because developers got rid of limiting templates and rigid CMS design structures, they can create unique digital experiences.
 Not only that, they are much faster in doing it because they don’t have to take care of the backend heavy lifting.
 They choose their own language and framework and focus only on building customer-facing features, not doing chores.
 That being said, let’s move to advantage No.2, which is closely connected to the first one.

 2. Headless CMS empowers faster time to market

-Headless CMS is keeping the backend and frontend separated results in scalability and productivity.
+Headless CMS keeps the backend and frontend separated, resulting in scalability and productivity.
 Two strong arguments business owners especially like to hear.

 3. Headless CMS is easier and more flexible to develop on